GNSS enhancement: Carrier-phase tracking (surveying)

-Triple difference results can be used to estimate unknown variables.
-For example, if the position of receiver 1 is known, but the position of receiver 2 unknown, it may be possible to estimate the position of receiver 2 using numerical root finding and least squares.
-Triple difference results for three independent time pairs quite possibly will be sufficient to solve for the three components of position of receiver 2.
+Triple-difference results can be used to estimate unknown variables.
+For example, if the position of receiver 1 is known, but the position of receiver 2 is unknown, it may be possible to estimate the position of receiver 2 using numerical root finding and least squares.
+Triple difference results for three independent time pairs quite possibly will be sufficient to solve for the three components of the position of receiver 2.
 This may require the use of a numerical procedure such as one of those found in the chapter on root finding and nonlinear sets of equations in Numerical Recipes.
 To use such a numerical method, an initial approximation of the position of receiver 2 is required.
 This initial value could probably be provided by a position approximation based on the navigation message and the intersection of sphere surfaces.
 Although multidimensional numerical root finding can have problems, this disadvantage may be overcome with this good initial estimate.
-This procedure using three time pairs and a fairly good initial value followed by iteration will result in one observed triple-difference result for receiver 2 position.
+This procedure using three-time pairs and a fairly good initial value followed by iteration will result in one observed triple-difference result for the receiver 2 positions.
 Greater accuracy may be obtained by processing triple-difference results for additional sets of three independent time pairs.
 This will result in an overdetermined system with multiple solutions.
 To get estimates for an overdetermined system, least squares can be used.
 The least-squares procedure determines the position of receiver 2 that best fits the observed triple-difference results for receiver 2 positions under the criterion of minimizing the sum of the squares.